-Philips has recently joined the increasingly crowded market for wearables with its own health platform and ecosystem.
+The Dutch company has recently joined the increasingly crowded market for wearables with its own health platform and ecosystem.
 The health suite is the first in a larger product line of smart medical-grade devices to come.
-The five gadgets are listed with the FDA and include a health watch (Amazon), a body analysis scale (Amazon), an ear thermometer (Amazon), an upper arm blood pressure monitor (Amazon) and a wrist blood pressure monitor.
+The five gadgets are listed with the FDA and include a health watch, a body analysis scale, an ear thermometer, an upper arm blood pressure monitor and a wrist blood pressure monitor.

 The Philips smart scale looks very much like other devices from leading brands.
 It provides body composition analysis based on weight, BMI and body fat percentage and tracks your body composition over time in the Philips Health Suite health app.